MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Deploy

-Distribute your HoloLens 2 applications and validate your device management configurations.
+Learn about distributing your HoloLens 2 applications and validating your HoloLens 2 devices.

 *   [Application deployment overview](app-deploy-overview.md)
 *   [Deploy apps to your HoloLens devices](app-deploy-intune.md)